ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 ******************************************************************************
 -ApplicationFolder
-	-config (Your config folder, where your config.xml.cfm resides) REQUIRED -handlers (Your ColdBox event handlers) REQUIRED
-	-layouts  (Your layouts) REQUIRED
+	-config (Your config folder, where your config.xml.cfm resides) REQUIRED -handlers (Your ColdBox event handlers, can be orgainzed into folders) REQUIRED -layouts  (Your layouts) REQUIRED
-	-views (Your views, can be orgainzed in folders) REQUIRED -includes (Your include files if used.)
+	-views (Your views, can be orgainzed into folders) REQUIRED -includes (Your include files if used.)
 OPTIONAL -tags (Your cf tags if used) OPTIONAL
 	-images (Your images) OPTIONAL